Medical expert of the article

 Indications:

-- abnormalities of intranasal anatomy;
+- anomalies of the intranasal anatomy;

 Patient education

-- Providing detailed information about elimination activities.
+- Providing detailed information on elimination activities.

 Surgical methods of treatment of allergic rhinitis